-6.4.11 Working with SafePLC2 Projects
+7.4.11 Working with SafePLC2 Projects

-A node may be added to the Project tree which connects to a SafePLC2 project.
-This allows you to synchronize a SafePLC2 project with a KAS project.
-The KAS IDE automatically generates the PDOs for the connected devices and will establish the Black Channel with the EtherCAT Safety network.
+A node can be added to the Project tree connected to a SafePLC2 project.

+- This is used to synchronize a SafePLC2 project with a KAS project. - The KAS IDE automatically generates the PDOs for the connected devices and establishes the Black Channel with the EtherCAT Safety network.

-There are two methods for creating the synchronization between KAS Runtime and SafePLC2.
+These are the methods for creating the synchronization between KAS Runtime and SafePLC2:

-- Direct this is used when both the KAS IDE and SafePLC2 are installed on the same computer. - Import this is used when KAS IDE and SafePLC2 are installed on different computers.
+- "Working with SafePLC2 Projects" (→ p.
+186) This is used when both the KAS IDE and SafePLC2 are installed on the same computer. - "Working with SafePLC2 Projects" (→ p.
+186) This is used when KAS IDE and SafePLC2 are installed on different computers.

-Please see the online help or the AKT2G I/O Manual for detailed directions.
+See the online help or the AKT2G I/O Manual for detailed directions.

-6.4.12 Overview: Compile, Connect, Download, and Run
+7.4.12 Overview: Compile, Connect, Download, and Run